 Whenever a student learns new material, he or she needs time to practice and gain familiarity with the material.
 It is expected that the student will make mistakes during this learning process.
 Any work done during this learning period is considered formative.
 The purpose of a formative assessment is to evaluate where a student is in the learning process, diagnose any problems, and motivate and help the student learn the material.
 Formative assessments also inform the teacher of learning areas that may need reinforcement or re-teaching.
+Middle School students are required to submit all assignments by the end of each unit.
+Assignments turned in after a unit has been completed will not be accepted.

-Summative
+o Summative